KE Holdings Inc. (BEKE) Shares Plummet Below 1-Year High

 JP Morgan gave a rating of “Overweight” to BEKE, setting the target price at $21 in the report published on January 12th of the current year.

-During the last 5 trading sessions, BEKE fell by -9.64%, which changed the moving average for the period of 200-days by -3.94% in comparison to the 20-day moving average, which settled at $18.38.
-In addition, KE Holdings Inc. saw 22.21% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BEKE rose by +2.52%, which changed the moving average for the period of 200-days by +9.52% in comparison to the 20-day moving average, which settled at $18.23.
+In addition, KE Holdings Inc. saw 25.29% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for BEKE